Matt Zoller Seitz: Career

 the George Foster Peabody Awards board of jurors.
 He was previously a television critic at Salon.com and The Newark Star Ledger, and a film critic for The New York Times.
 Prior to this he was a regular media columnist for the Dallas Observer.
 He founded the film and media criticism blog The House Next Door.
-Seitz is known as a leader in the creation of video essays, frequently featured on Moving Image Source and The L Magazine, and served as the publisher of PressPlay, a site for video-based film and television criticism.
+Zoller Seitz is known as a leader in the creation of video essays, frequently featured on Moving Image Source and The L Magazine, and served as the publisher of PressPlay, a site for video-based film and television criticism.
 He was a finalist for the 1994 Pulitzer Prize for Criticism.

-Seitz's second book, The Wes Anderson Collection, was published by Abrams Books in 2013.
+Zoller Seitz's second book, The Wes Anderson Collection, was published by Abrams Books in 2013.
 In February 2015, The Wes Anderson Collection: The Grand Budapest Hotel was published by Abrams Books.
 The Wes Anderson Collection was praised for its design and layout, which was intended to suggest the look and feel of an Anderson film and suggest that the reader was being taken on a tour of the filmmaker's imagination.
 "This book is the future," wrote Michael Sicinski in Cineaste.

-Mad Men Carousel: The Complete Critical Companion written by Seitz and with illustrations by Max Dalton was published by Abrams Books in November 2015.
-His latest book, The Press Gang, co-written with Godfrey Cheshire and Armond White and published by Seven Stories Press in 2020, is a compilation of Seitz's long-form film criticism written in the alternative weekly New York Press during the late 1990s and early 2000s.
+Mad Men Carousel: The Complete Critical Companion written by Zoller Seitz and with illustrations by Max Dalton was published by Abrams Books in November 2015.

+His latest book, The Press Gang, co-written with Godfrey Cheshire and Armond White and published by Seven Stories Press in 2020, is a compilation of Zoller Seitz's long-form film criticism written in the alternative weekly New York Press during the late 1990s and early 2000s.

+Filmmaking

 He wrote, directed, and edited the feature film Home (2005).

 Personal life

-Seitz grew up mostly in Dallas.
-He is the son of jazz pianist David Zoller (1941–2020).
-He was married to Jennifer Dawson from 1994 until her death on April 27, 2006.
+Zoller Seitz grew up primarily in Dallas.
+He was the son of jazz pianist David Zoller (1941–2020).

+Zoller Seitz was married to Jennifer Dawson from 1994 until her death on April 27, 2006.
 They had two children, Hannah and James Seitz.
-Seitz married his second wife, Nancy Dawson, who was his first wife's sister and the ex-wife of his brother Rich, in February 2017.
+He married his second wife, Nancy Dawson, who was his first wife's sister and the ex-wife of his step-father's son Richard, in February 2017.
 They divided their time between Bay Ridge, Brooklyn and Cincinnati.
-Nancy Dawson died of cancer on April 27, 2020, and his father died in November of that year.
+Nancy Dawson died of cancer on April 27, 2020.
+Zoller Seitz's father died in November of that year, and his mother in April 2021.
+Zoller Seitz wrote extensively about his personal experiences with grief and loss in a series of articles published on RogerEbert.com.

+Preferences

+He participated in the decennial 2022 Sight & Sound Poll, where he selected his 10 favorite films of all time: All That Jazz (1979), Close-Up (1990), Days of Heaven (1978), Sunrise: A Song of Two Humans (1927), 2001: A Space Odyssey (1968), Goodfellas (1990), American Dream (1990), Do the Right Thing (1989), Salesman (1969), and A Bread Factory (2018).